 A selection is required to highlight a subset of records.
 Selection is persisted but highlighting is not.
 That is, if you close and reopen the map, or change the selection, the highlighting is cleared, but the selection remains.

-- Open the attribute table for the layer you want to work with.
+- Open the attribute or stand-alone table you want to work with.

-- Create a feature selection either interactively in the view or using other methods such as through a query or in the attribute table.
+- Create a feature selection in the table or interactively using other methods such as through a query or manually in the associated map view.

 - Click the row header of the record you want to highlight.
-Both the row and the feature in the view are highlighted in yellow.
-Optionally right-click the row header to turn the highlight of the current record on and off by clicking Highlight/Unhighlight .
+Both the row and the feature in the associated map or scene are highlighted in yellow.
+Optionally, right-click the row header to turn the highlight of the current record on and off by clicking Highlight/Unhighlight .

 - To highlight multiple records from the selection set, click the first row you want to highlight and drag the pointer over a series of records to highlight.
 If the records to highlight are not a continuous set, press Ctrl and click individual records to add them to the highlighted subset.

 The table toolbar contains a set of tools specific to working with highlighted records.

 Remove the highlighted rows from the current selection set.

 For example, if you have five selected records and three highlighted records, click Unselect Highlighted to remove the three highlighted records from the selection set.
 In this example, two selected records remain.